thisiswisy/v0rtex-injector/README.md

 DEMO IMAGES: https://i.imgur.com/25jpFZN.jpg & https://i.imgur.com/D6dnjFj.png

+What is this & what does it offer?

+- Install tweaks on iOS 10.3.x (Only tweaks that hook SpringBoard will work, you can't change preferences in settings. gotta do that manually)
+- Not a substrate replacement
+- For devs & impatient people
+- SSH via USB on port 2222
+- No-Tweaks mode in case you don't want tweaks
+- Patches the AMFI trustcache using xerub's jailbreak library
+- Gets read & write access in the system partition using Todesco's rootfs patch
+- Has the ability to empower any process with a given name (creds to ninjaprawn)
+- The source-code contains a basic jailbreakd to make Cydia temporarily work (creds to cheesecakeufo)

+To install a tweak find link to the deb file, run exploit, paste, click "continue".
+If you want to just activate current tweaks click ok without entering any link
+- **INSTALLING TWEAKS IS 100% SAFE, A respring loop can't happen because I am using modified killall binary instead of what substrate does. tweaks will load ONLY when you respring manually** THIS TOOL IS ON BETA 6 SO FAR AND IS NOT DANGEROUS IN ANY WAY.
+WILL NOT INTERFERE WITH NEW JAILBREAKS.

 UPDATE:

 My device bootlooped when trying a new bootstrap and I hadn't set a nonce (gotta wait for new tfp0 exploit, luckily it was a 5S I can downgrade once that happens, well by that time a full jailbreak will have been released anyway xd)